Gifts for Good

 Enjoy a one-woman show called “Makin’ Cake,” which slices into American history exploring race, culture, and class in a fun and inspirational way.
 The building for this 387-seat performance space, located at 20 Fort Hill Ave. in Canandaigua, Ontario County, also contains housing for older adults.
-Check back here for information on reserving tickets.
-For other details, call 585.412.6043 or visit www.fhpac.org.
+The Foundation is making 120 free orchestra seats available.
+They can be reserved online here, using the code RACF50 at checkout to ensure the tickets are free.
+For other details, call the box office at 585.412.6043.

 National Women’s Hall of Fame

 Saturday, March 4 and Sunday, March 5 (11 a.m. to 4 p.m. both days)